Generalized Wick theorems in conformal field theory and the Borcherds identity: Derivation of the Formulas by an Analytic Method

 From the above arguments one sees that $F_3(z_1, z_2, z_3) =0$, and that $F_i(z_1, z_2, z_3)$ has only finitely many terms of positive degree in $z_{1}$ and negative degree in $z_{3}$ for $(0\leq i \leq 2)$.
 Hence by repeated use of Lemma \ref{lem:mar17_5} we obtain the desired result $F_0(z_1, z_2, z_3) =0$.
 The other cases are proved in a similar way.

-\begin{remark} This proposition and its proof is based on Theorem B.2.2 in \cite{MN97}, which claims an analogous result for arbitrary $\ell$.
-For the soundness of our arguments we restrict ourselves to the above cases. \end{remark}
+\begin{remark} This proposition and its proof is based on Theorem B.2.2 in Ref.~\citen{MN97}, which claims an analogous result for arbitrary $\ell$.
+For the soundness of our arguments we restrict ourselves to the above cases, and supplemented several explanations to the proof. \end{remark}